Graves’ Disease and how to stay in remission

 I personally constantly keep an eye on what’s going on with my body, even 10 years later.
 It’s just like a mark to remind me, that if I am not conscious enough, it may come again.

-Never, ever think that it’s over.
+- Never, ever think that it’s over.
 Because it’s not.
 Unless you killed your thyroid with RAI, or surgery.
 Then it’s not over again, but due to other reasons.
-Graves disease remission is a condition, that you need to keep an eye constantly.

 - Keep the stress down, no matter what’s the price for that.